rwieruch/blog_robinwieruch_content/graphql-server-mock-apollo-client.md

 );
 {{< /highlight >}}

 As you can see, you need to have the working network access to the GraphQL server to retrieve the schema from it.
 As alternative, the GraphQL schema could be also provided by a *schema.json* file instead of using the GraphQL introspection.
 A schema file should be used when you don't have network access to your GraphQL server, but you are able to retrieve the *schema.json* file in another way.
-In addition, the `printSchema()` utility function is used to stringify the schema definitions from the GraphQL server, because the schema is returned as a JavaScript object from the GraphQL server when performing the introspection.
+You will see this approach at the end of this section.
+Furthermore, the `printSchema()` utility function is used to stringify the schema definitions from the GraphQL server, because the schema is returned as a JavaScript object from the GraphQL server when performing the introspection.

 You may have noticed that only the `typeDefs` property has changed for the `makeExecutableSchema()` object argument, because it is the GraphQL schema which comes from your GraphQL server.
 Thus you don't have to reconstruct the type definitions anymore on your client-side as you did before.
 You can be assured to have the exact schema on the client-side for mocking your GraphQL server now.
 However, the second property in the configuration object, the resolvers, are still defined by you on the client-side.
 It is not possible to retrieve the resolvers from the GraphQL server and it wouldn't make any sense whatsoever, because they are most likely connected to your database on the GraphQL server.
 That's why you can use the resolver from the previous section to return your mocked data from them for the query and mutation you are using in your application.